Unity-Technologies/SynthDet/README.md

 Hinterstoisser, S., Pauly, O., Heibel, H., Marek, M., & Bokeloh, M. (2019). [*An Annotation Saved is an Annotation Earned: Using Fully Synthetic Training for Object Instance Detection.* ](https://arxiv.org/pdf/1902.09967.pdf)

 ## Support
-For general questions or concerns please contact the Computer Vision team at computer-vision@unity3d.com.
+For general questions or concerns please contact the Unity Computer Vision team at computer-vision@unity3d.com.

-For feedback, bugs, or other issues please file a GitHub issue and the Computer Vision team will investigate the issue as soon as possible.
+For feedback, bugs, or other issues please file a GitHub issue and the Unity Computer Vision team will investigate the issue as soon as possible.

 ## Citation
 If you find this package useful, consider citing it using: